 There are changes to our network of pharmacies for next year.
-An updated Provider/Pharmacy Directory is located on our website at www.anthem.com/ca. You may also call Customer Service for updated provider information or to ask us to mail you a Provider/Pharmacy Directory.
-Please review the 2017 Provider/Pharmacy Directory to see which pharmacies are in our network.
+An updated Provider/Pharmacy Directory is located on our website at https://shop.anthem.com/medicare/ca. You may also call Customer Service for updated provider information or to ask us to mail you a Provider/Pharmacy Directory.
+Please review the 2018 Provider/Pharmacy Directory to see which pharmacies are in our network.

-The Provider/Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies.
+The Provider/Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies for some drugs.